 When it comes to STDs – also known as STIs (Sexually Transmitted Infections) – we want you to be safe.
-Here’s what you need to know: One may contract these through sexual intercourse – vaginal, oral, anal, or even non-sexual.
+Here’s what you need to know about the cause of an STD: One may contract these through sexual intercourse – vaginal, oral, anal, or even non-sexual.
 Simply put, any activity that leads to the intermingling of body fluids can transmit STDs.
+To find out if you have one, you can take a simple blood test.

 STDs can even be transmitted to an unborn foetus during pregnancy and childbirth, but most women who have an STD do not have any health problems in spite of having it.